wescale/k8s-advanced-training/install-your-cluster/step-1/README.md

 Each node (control plane or data plane) is deployed in a given zone of the Google Cloud Platform.

-This information of 'domain of failure' can be used later to manage affinity and anti-affinity.
+This information of 'domain of failure' will be used later to manage affinity and anti-affinity.

 With kubectl, describe the nodes and look for this information.

-Can you find it?
+* Can you find it?

-What do you suggest to correct that?
+* What do you suggest to correct that?

-Add a label `topology.kubernetes.io/zone` onto each worker node.
+* Add a label `topology.kubernetes.io/zone` onto each worker node.
 Each with a value `a`, `b` or `c`.